 1. I don't want the browser to open the document.
 Can I force the Save As prompt to appear?

-It depends on the browser.
-Netscape / Firefox will always open the document if it can.
-In Internet Explorer the Save As dialogue box will appear if the file is specified as an attachment.
+This used to be problematic, depending on the browser.
+In most modern browsers the Save As dialogue can be forced by specifying the file as an attachment.
 If the StreamFile command is used in csFileDownload the following code can be used:

 Download.Attachment = true